-“Political Advantage, Disadvantage, and the Demand for Partisan News.” [pdf] Revise and resubmit.
+Archer, Allison M. N. 2018.
+“Political Advantage, Disadvantage, and the Demand for Partisan News.”
+Journal of Politics 80(3): 845-859. [pdf]

-In this paper, I argue that the national political environment can meaningfully affect variation in aggregate demand for partisan media.
-I focus on the relationship between the political context—namely, political advantage and disadvantage derived from elections—and media demand in the form of partisan newspaper subscriptions.
-Using a dataset that characterizes the partisan slant of local newspapers and their circulation levels between 1932 and 2004, I find that when parties are electorally advantaged in presidential contests, demand for their affiliated newspapers decreases relative to demand for papers affiliated with disadvantaged parties.
+In this article, I argue that the national political environment can meaningfully affect variation in aggregate demand for partisan media.
+I focus on the relationship between the political context—namely, political advantage and disadvantage derived from elections—and media demand in the form of partisan newspaper circulations.
+Using a data set that characterizes the partisan slant of local newspapers and their circulation levels between 1932 and 2004, I find that when parties are electorally advantaged in presidential contests, demand for their affiliated newspapers decreases relative to demand for papers affiliated with disadvantaged parties.
 I uncover evidence of similar patterns in a case study of Florida newspapers, and I also compare the power of presidential versus congressional outcomes in shaping feelings of advantage and disadvantage.
 Taken together, these results provide evidence of a negative link between political advantage derived from presidential elections and the relative demand for partisan news.

 In this paper, we examine the ways in which citizens emotionally react to and cognitively process campaign advertisements that contain group-based appeals.
 Specifically, we focus on the emotional, cognitive, and persuasive effects of three campaign ads aired during the 2012 election campaign that contained explicit appeals to women voters.
 We analyze differences across women and men in their emotional responses to the ads, in their reports of the memorability of the ads, in their cognitive engagement with the ads, and in how persuasive the ads were for vote choice.
 In so doing, we add nuance to studies of gender and campaigns and contribute to the expanding literature on the impact of strategic campaign communications.
-[DOI 10.1007/s11109-016-9347-7]